cicsdev/cics-banking-sample-application-cbsa/etc/usage/springBoot/doc/CBSA_Restful_API_guide.md

 > Backend program **INQACC** is being driven by this API call utilising
 > copybook **INQACCZ**.
 The copybook INQACCZ and INQACC are identical
 > except that in INQACCZ any POINTERs have been converted into PIC X(4),
-> this allows zOS Connect EE to utilise the copybook correctly.
+> this allows zOS Connect to utilise the copybook correctly.

 #### Swagger details: